We are seeing increasing collisions between leading Chinese and Western platform businesses. For example:

 - Jack Ma has repeatedly said that 50% of Alibaba’s revenue will be international by 2025.
-This, plus cross-border e-commerce, is increasingly bringing them into competition with Western marketplace platforms, especially Amazon.
+This, plus cross-border e-commerce, is increasingly bringing them into competition with Western marketplace platforms, including Amazon.

 - Mastercard and Visa are continuing their fight with UnionPay in both China and internationally.
-In September, UnionPay announced that its card is now usable at 80% of US merchants and at all US atms.
+UnionPay has announced that its card is now usable at 80% of US merchants and at all US atms.

-- Taikang Insurance recently became the largest investor in Sotheby’s.
-This is the latest move in the increasing competition between Chinese and Western art auction platforms (Poly and Guardian vs. Sotheby’s and Christies).
+- Taikang Insurance became the largest investor in Sotheby’s.
+There is increasing competition between Chinese and Western art auction platforms (Poly and Guardian vs. Sotheby’s and Christies).

 Powerful Chinese platform businesses are going international, usually following their Chinese customers.
 At the same time, powerful Western platform businesses are looking for entry points into China.
 So we are seeing collisions between these unique, multi-sided platform businesses.
 Uber vs. Didi.
 Airbnb vs. Tujia.
 Ctrip vs. Expedia.
 UnionPay vs. Mastercard.
 Alibaba vs. Amazon.
 We are at the beginning of what I am calling the “US-China platform wars”.

 This article is theory-heavy on how these types of businesses compete.
 It lays the foundation for the next articles.
 If theory is not your thing, you can skip to the next article if you want.

 Point 1: Multi-sided platforms can have big advantages against traditional companies.